Zebreus/install-pnpm-package/README.md

 await removePackage(["lodash", "underscore"], { directory: "/projects/my-project", type: "dev" })
 ```

-If you already know which lockfile format you want to use, you can also use the `addPackageNpm`, `addPackagePnpm` or
+If you already know which lockfile format you want to use, you can also use the `installPackageNpm`,
-`addPackageYarn` functions.
+`installPackagePnpm` or `installPackageYarn` functions.

-## How does addPackage know which lockfile to generate
+## How does installPackage know which lockfile to generate

 We parse the lockfiles inside the target directory and generate lockfiles for the same format afterwards.